TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-update-project-milestones/checkpoints.md

 ## Checkpoint 2 (1pt)

-Closed the "Alpha Release" milestone.
+Closed the "release-1.9" milestone.

 ## Checkpoint 3 (1pt)

-Created the "Beta Release" milestone.
+Created the "release-1.95" milestone.

 ## Checkpoint 4 (1pts)

-Assigned the "Implement stream processing engine" issue to the "Beta Release" milestone.
+Assigned the "support explain format yaml, xml" issue to the "release-1.95" milestone.

 ## Checkpoint 5 (1pts)

-Assigned the "Integrate with Kafka" issue to the "Beta Release"
+Assigned the "bug: possible data loss for MQTT source" issue to the "release-1.95"